ColtonHagan/TodoList/README.md

 # TodoList
-Figuring out how to do popup window basics
+Figuring out how to do popup window basics and refreshing on room, garbage final project but works